spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 In this section we present the images for measurements used in the inventory of human remains, along with captions and desciptions of each measurement.

-The measurement definitions are derived from Langley et al. (2016) Data Collection Procedures for Forensic Skeletal Material 2.0.
-University of Tennessee and Lincoln Memorial University and Byrd & Adams (2003) Osteometric sorting of commingled human remains.
-Journal of Forensic Sciences, 48:717-724.
-Images derived from Langley et al. (2016) by Elizabeth Lockett and Nandar Yukyi.
+Measurement definitions are derived from:
+* Langley et al. (2016) *Data Collection Procedures for Forensic Skeletal Material 2.0.* University of Tennessee and Lincoln Memorial University
+* Byrd & Adams (2003) Osteometric sorting of commingled human remains. *Journal of Forensic Sciences*, 48:717-724.
+* Meadows and Langley (1992) Estimation of stature from metacarpal lengths. *Journal of Forensic Sciences*, 37:147-154.

+Images by Elizabeth Lockett and Nandar Yukyi are derived from Langley et al. (2016).

 ---